INSO-TUWien/CoderCity/README.md

 # CoderCity

 ![ScreenShot](codercity.png)
-*Exemplary visualization of log4j project*
+<sub><sup>*Exemplary visualization of log4j project*</sub></sup>

 This project is a three-dimensional proof of concept visualization, which aims to visualize the Code Ownership metric using the code city metapher, originally developed by Richard Wettel. https://wettel.github.io/codecity.html

-Each building represents a file in the visualization, while the height of the building corresponds to the line count of the file.
+Each building (cuboid) represents a file in the visualization, while the height of the building corresponds to the total line count of the file.
 Each folder of the software project is visually represented as a district (platform) and can contain multiple buildings (files).
 Multiple districts can be stacked on top of each other if a folder contains another folder.

-Information of the code ownership is derived using the metadata of each git hunk (See: git blame).
+Information about the code ownership is derived using the metadata of each git hunk (See: git blame).
 Each hunk (visually represented as building segments) is then colored in the representative color of each author.

 For optimal performance, please use Google Chrome.